 Myth 2: South Africa is Inundated with Covid Cases

-South Africa is currently on Level 3 restrictions, which includes several regulations.
+South Africa is currently on Level 1 restrictions, which includes several regulations.
 For example, everyone must wear a mask at all times when in public.
-There are limitations on gatherings, and a curfew starting at 11 pm and ending at 4 am.
-All non-essential establishments such as restaurants and bars must close by 10 pm.
+There are limitations on gatherings, and a curfew starting at 12 am and ending at 4 am.
+All non-essential establishments such as restaurants and bars must close by 11 pm.
+The roll-out of vaccines countrywide is also well underway.
 All of these measures have significantly helped lower South Africa’s infection rate.

 When you travel with Rhino Africa, your safety is of the utmost importance to us.
 That’s why we ensure that all our suppliers are adhering to the strictest safety measures, processes and procedures at their lodges and camps to ensure we create an environment that is both safe and hygienic.